 Service Level Agreements must be in place by the last date in February each year to be effective for the following financial year.
-Schools will have at least one month's notice to consider the terms of agreements.
+Schools will have at least one month's notice to consider the terms of the agreements.

-- 8.3.1 If services or facilities are provided under a service level agreement whether free or on a buyback basis the terms of any such agreement starting on or after the inception of the scheme will be reviewed at least every three years if the agreement lasts longer than that. - 8.3.2 Services, if offered by the LA, will be available on a basis which is not related to an extended agreement, as well as on the basis of such agreements.
+- 8.3.1 If services or facilities are provided under a service level agreement whether free or on a buyback basis the terms of any such agreement starting on or after the inception of the scheme will be reviewed at least every three years if the agreement lasts longer than that. - 8.3.2 Services, if offered by the local authority will be available on a basis which is not related to an extended agreement, as well as on the basis of such agreements.
 Where services are provided on an ad-hoc basis, they may be charged for at a different rate than if provided on the basis of an extended agreement.
+Centrally arranged premises and liability insurance are excluded from the requirements on service supply covered under 8.2 and 8.3, as the limitations envisaged may be impracticable for insurance purposes.